sgnix/nike-challenge/README.md

 ## Background

 This project was created on a Wednesday evening as part of this [coding challenge](https://github.com/uber/coding-challenge-tools) for Nike.
-The challenge objective has been slightly modified to adapt it better to Portland's Trimet API, which does not provide departure times.
+The challenge objective has been slightly modified to adapt it better to Portland's TriMet API, which does not provide departure times.

 ## Problem